Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

-where \(B\) encodes the Clebsch-Gordan data and intermediate charges \(\mathbf{e}\), and \(T\) is an unconstrained multiplicity tensor.
+where \(B\) encodes the Clebsch-Gordan data whereas \(T\) is an unconstrained multiplicity tensor. \(\mathbf{e}\) collectively referes to all intermediate charges.
 We refer to \(B\) as the \emph{charged tensor} and \(T\) as the \emph{multiplicity tensor}.
-Finally, the full tensor network is obtained by contracting vertex states \(\ket{U}\) with EPR pairs.
-In the symmetry basis, each EPR pair takes the form $\ket{I} = \sum_{j,\mu,a} \ket{j,\mu,a} \ket{j^{*},\mu,a}$.
+The full tensor network is obtained by contracting vertex states \(|{U}\rangle\) with EPR pairs.
+In the symmetry basis, each EPR pair takes the form $|{I}\rangle = \sum_{j,\mu,a} \ket{j,\mu,a} \ket{j^{*},\mu,a}$.